The Top Dog Alumni Awards is a prestigious ceremony that recognizes notable Fresno State alumni.

 Jumping through hoops

-For this story, I have made countless efforts to get a legitimate reason for the postponement.
+For this story, I have made multiple efforts to get a legitimate reason for the postponement.
 What initially started as a simple story on the future setting of the Top Dog Awards ceremony has turned into how the university, once again, lacks transparency.

 It’s not the first time either.
 The Joseph Castro and Frank Llamas situation, Title IX and now even simple questions regarding a long-time tradition of recognizing outstanding alumni can’t seem to be answered.